How a solid relationship between CX and brand strategy can superpower your startup

 Think local, act local (with multilingual support)

-Over the last three decades, globalization has been a leading factor in international marketing.
-But times are changing.
+Over the last three decades, globalization has been a leading factor in international marketing — but times are changing.

 For years, brands have implemented a “think global, act local” approach to marketing.
 Yet recently, a different concept has begun gaining momentum: “Think local, act local.”